livewire/docs/pages/rendering_components.md

 ### Route Parameters

 Often you need to access route parameters inside your controller methods.
-Because we are no longer using controllers, Livewire attempts to mimick this behavior through it's `created` lifecycle hook.
+Because we are no longer using controllers, Livewire attempts to mimick this behavior through it's `mount` lifecycle hook.
 For example:

 **web.php**
 ```php